 The Group Valuation Committee ('GVC') is responsible for reviewing and concluding on the fair value of the Group's balance sheet investment positions in accordance with the Group's Valuation Policy.
 This includes consideration of the valuations received from the underlying funds.
-The GVC reviews its fair values on a quarterly basis and reports to the Audit Committee semi-annually.
+The GVC reviews the fair values on a quarterly basis and reports to the Audit Committee semi-annually.
 The GVC is independent of the boards of directors of the funds, and no member of the GVC is a member of either the Group's investment teams or fund Investment Committees ('ICs').

 The ICs are responsible for the review, challenge, and approval of the underlying funds' valuations of their assets.
 Sources of the valuation reviewed by the ICs include the ICG investment team, third-party valuation services and third-party fund administrators as appropriate.
-The IC provides those valuations to the Group, as an investor in the fund assets.
-The IC is also responsible for escalating significant events regarding the valuation to the Group (as an investor in the fund assets), for example change in valuation methodologies, potential impairment events, or material judgements.
+The IC's provide those valuations to the Group, as an investor in the fund assets.
+The IC's are also responsible for escalating significant events regarding the valuation to the Group), for example change in valuation methodologies, potential impairment events, or material judgements.